meilisearch/documentation/learn/advanced/pagination.md

 There are many UI patterns that help your users navigate through search results.
 One common and efficient solution in Meilisearch is using `offset` and `limit` to create interfaces centered around ["Previous" and "Next" buttons](#previous-and-next-buttons).

 Other solutions, such as [creating a page selector](/learn/advanced/pagination.md#numbered-page-selectors) allowing users to jump to any search results page, make use of `hitsPerPage` and `page` to obtain the exhaustive total number of matched documents.
+Numbered page selectors may lead to decreased performance.

 Whatever UI you choose, there is a limited maximum number of search results Meilisearch will return for any given query.
-You can use [the `maxTotalHits` index setting](/reference/api/settings.md#pagination) to configure this, but be aware that higher limits may negatively impact search performance.
+You can use [the `maxTotalHits` index setting](/reference/api/settings.md#pagination) to configure this, but be aware that higher limits will negatively impact search performance.

 ## "Previous" and "Next" buttons

 Using "Previous" and "Next" buttons for pagination means that users can easily navigate through results, but don't have the ability to jump to an arbitrary results page.
+This is Meilisearch's recommended solution when paginating interfaces.

 Though this approach offers less precision than a full-blown page selector, it does not require knowing the exact number of search results.
 Since calculating the exhaustive number of documents matching a query is a resource-intensive process, interfaces like this might offer better performance.